 Once you have a correctly sized mandrel, ensure it is completely clean and as smooth as possible to aid with extraction.
 The mandrel should then be thoroughly prepared with a high-temperature chemical release agent, such as Easy-Lease.

 Although in theory, it may be possible to use alternative types of reinforcements, such as a dry fabric wetted out with an epoxy resin, in practice only prepreg carbon fiber offers the precision and ease of handling required for the roll wrapping process.

 By altering the layup to include more or less woven layers or by changing or alternating the orientation of the unidirectional plies allows the performance of the tube to be precisely optimized for its specific use.
 For example, a tube for a prop-shaft will encounter primarily torsional forces and so the unidirectional fiber can be aligned off-axis, at 45° for example, specifically to handle these forces.

 3. Composites shrink tape

-Once the prepreg carbon fiber reinforcement has been wrapped around the mandrel as tightly as possible, the reinforcement is then tightly wrapped with a composites shrink tape to provide further consolidation.
+Once the prepreg carbon fiber reinforcement has been wrapped around the mandrel as tightly as possible, the reinforcement is then tightly wrapped with a composite shrink tape to provide further consolidation.

 4. Oven cure

 Besides the mandrel, having an oven to cure the tube in is likely to be the main limiting factor when considering the roll wrapping process outside of a full production environment.
-However, unlike other prepreg processes, the roll wrapping process does not require precise temperature control or the multi-step 'ramp and soak' cure cycles often needed.
+However, unlike other prepreg processes, the roll wrapping process does not require precise temperature control, or the multi-step 'ramp and soak' cure cycles are often needed.
 Nor does the process require an active vacuum line into the oven.
-Therefore, the only requirements for an oven to cure a roll wrapped tubes are basic temperature control and sufficient size to fit the tube in.
+Therefore, the only requirements for an oven to cure roll-wrapped tubes are basic temperature control and sufficient size to fit the tube in.
 Depending on the size of the tube you want to make, anything from a domestic oven to a powder-coating oven could be used.